 The confusion for this product comes when you go to the skincare aisle and 100 products are called “serum” with varying textures, ingredients and purposes.
 Some companies have even started calling infusions of oil “serums”.

 Traditionally speaking, oil-based products are for the nourishment of the skin and, as such, are categorized as a moisturizer.
-In contrast, a serum should be a pre-step to a moisturizer, readily absorb into the skin and be locked in with a moisturizing product on top.
+In contrast, a serum should be a pre-step to a moisturizer, readily absorbed into the skin and locked in with a moisturizing product on top.